snowplow/documentation/docs/discovering-data/tracking-catalog/index.md

 Often, data consumers only have high level information to guide their data discovery process, and are not aware of the exact name of the Data Structure used for tracking certain data.

-When you search through the Tracking Catalog, it will look for matches in the Data Structure names, descriptions and fields names.
+When you search through the Tracking Catalog, it will look for matches in the Data Structure names, descriptions and property names.
 In addition, for properties with a fixed set of allowed values (e.g. a `stage` property with values `checkout` and `payment`) Tracking Catalog will look for matches in the values.
 You can find the reason behind the match on the right.

 ![Screenshot of the BDP Console Tracking catalog page showing the results of executing a search](images/search.png)